Engineering at Messiah College

 Hands-on engineering experience as a student

 Beginning your second year, you’ll work on IPC projects that meet the needs of a real-world client.
 You’ll learn to engage problems in the broader context of environment, culture and economics and develop process, design, teamwork, leadership, project management and planning skills.
 This unique project integration affords you the opportunity to begin using your engineering skills right away, not only in Pennsylvania, but around the world.
 And when you finish your degree, you’ll walk into your first job with a complete project management and technical application experience.

 To meet the engineering degree requirements, you’ll take 15 pre-engineering courses and eight upper-level engineering courses.
 Then, you’ll finish up the degree with nine courses in the biomedical, civil, computer, electrical, environmental or mechanical concentrations.

-Recognized as one of the top 80 "Best Engineering Programs" in the country by the 2015 U.S. News and World report rankings, our engineering courses provide a balance of technical knowledge, broad education and Christian faith, in addition to you getting the opportunity to apply your knowledge to service projects in real, tangible ways through the College’s unique Integrated Projects Curriculum (IPC).
+Continually recognized a top engineering degree program by U.S. News and World report, our engineering courses provide a balance of technical knowledge, broad education and Christian faith, in addition to you getting the opportunity to apply your knowledge to service projects in real, tangible ways through the College’s unique Integrated Projects Curriculum (IPC).